-MFT Access Policy Page 34 of 93

-•

-See the Intranet for the latest version Version Number:-1 0
+Policy for the ending of the Cancer 28 day Faster Diagnosis Standard Page 36 of 117 See the Intranet for the latest version.
+Version Number: 1

-- Language interpreter in line with the Accessible Information Standard. - If the patient requires any reasonable adjustments relating to accessible information and communication in line with the Accessible Information Standard. - If the patient requests to see a consultant of a particular gender, e.g. for religious reasons.
+mobility status.

+• If the patient requires an

+• •

+interpreter service, for what

+language and how we should

+contact them.

+• If the patient has accessible and

+communication needs that

+requires the hospital to make

+contact/communicate with them in

+a particular way, e.g. partially

+sighted person requiring an

+appointment letter with larger font

+or require a longer time slot or a

+British Sign Language interpreter

+in line with the Accessible

+Information Standard.

+• If the patient requires any

+reasonable adjustments relating to

+accessible information and

+communication in line with the

+Accessible Information Standard.

+• If the patient requests to see a

+consultant of a particular gender,

+e.g. for religious reasons.

 Suspected Cancer referrals should be sent into the Trust on the agreed Two Week Wait referral template.
 This would include the minimum dataset as described above.
-However if a suspected cancer referral was received in a different format or with the minimum dataset not complete the appointment would still be booked in the usual Trust timescales described without delay.
+However, if a suspected cancer referral was received in a different format or with the minimum dataset incomplete the appointment would still be booked in the usual Trust timescales described without delay.